-- Bit Index Explicit Replication (BIER) is applicable in multi-tenant data center network environments for efficient delivery of BUM traffic while eliminating the need for maintaining multicast states in the underlay[I-D.kumar-bier-use-cases]. - BGP instead of IGP is used as an underlay in some large multi-tenant data center network environments [I-D.ietf-rtgwg-bgp-routing-large-dc]. - This document describes BGP extensions for advertising the BIER-specific information. - A new optional, transitive path attribute, referred to as the BIER attribute, can be attached to a BGP UPDATE message by the originator so as to indicate the BIER-specific information of a particular BFR which is identified by the /32 or /128 address prefix contained in the NLRI.
+- BIER is applicable in multi-tenant data center networks for efficient delivery of BUM traffic while eliminating the need for maintaining multicast states in the underlay[I-D.ietf-bier-use-cases]. - Since BGP has been used as a underlay routing protocol in many large multi-tenant data center networks [I-D.ietf-rtgwg-bgp-routing-largedc], it seems necessary to extend BGP for advertising the BIERspecific information. - A new optional, transitive path attribute, referred to as the BIER attribute, can be attached to a BGP UPDATE message by the originator so as to indicate the BIER-specific information of a particular BFR which is identified by the /32 or /128 address prefix contained in the NLRI.
+In other words, if the BIER path attribute is present, the NLRI is treated by BIER as a "BFR-prefix".